Downtown Statistics

 Downtown Norfolk is the heart of Hampton Roads, and it doesn’t matter if you’re talking about it from a financial, cultural or entertainment point of view.
 Businesses that move and stay Downtown find themselves more connected, discover daily opportunities for collaboration with like-minded companies and enjoy the proximity to everything that makes this the region’s most desirable destination.

 Strategic marketing and branding initiatives are executed to effectively position Downtown as an attractive and competitive place to shop, dine, live, work, do business and be entertained.
 Research-based decisions on allocation of marketing dollars and messaging ensure targeted and productive campaigns.
 Downtown Norfolk Council (DNC) has produced some award-winning events such as Restaurant Week, Holidays in the City and the Grand Illumination Parade.
-Other programs include First Fridays street parties, online mapping, dining guides, recycling, the NEON District, Downtown Employee Appreciation and on-going street activation.
+Other programs include First Fridays street parties, the Downtown Exploration Guide, the NEON District, Work From Downtown and on-going street activation.

 DNC’s Public Service and Clean Team Ambassadors are on the streets 360 days a year.
 They patrol on foot and effortlessly appear to be everywhere at once, greeting festival and cruise ship guests, dispensing information at the mobile kiosk, assisting the Norfolk Police Department and acting as safety escorts.
 They also serve the Downtown community with daily sidewalk cleanings, weed eradication and other landscape maintenance, graffiti and gum removal and the operation of beloved battery-powered people-mover F.R.E.D.
 (Free Ride Every Day).